IVRL/PoGaIN/README.md

 ## Introduction

-For this paper, we use a Poisson-Gaussian noise model introduced by Foi _et al._ \[1\] to model noise that arises in any imaging process.
-Let us denote the observed noisy image as $y$ and the ground truth noise-free image as $x$.
+For this paper, we use a Poisson-Gaussian noise model introduced by Foi _et al._ \[1\] to model noise that arises in an imaging process.
+Let us denote the observed noisy image as $y$ and the ground-truth noise-free image as $x$.
 Then, the Poisson-Gaussian model takes the form of the following equation:

 $$